zeek/zeek/scripts/base/frameworks/netcontrol/main.zeek.rst

    it will stay installed and not be removed later.

-   :id: The rule to delete, specified as the ID returned by :bro:see:`NetControl::add_rule`.
+   :id: The rule to delete, specified as the ID returned by :zeek:see:`NetControl::add_rule`.

    :reason: Optional string argument giving information on why the rule was deleted.